juju/docs/src/en/tut-google.md

 ## Step 3: Download GCE credentials

-All you need to get started with Juju is a JSON-formatted credentials file for a new Compute Engine API-enabled project.
-Either sign up for a free 60 day/$300 trial [Google Compute Engine trial][gcetrial], or login to your [GCE dashboard][gcedashboard] and see [Create a Project][gcenewproject] for further help if needed.
+All you need to get started with GCE and Juju is a JSON-formatted credentials file for a new Compute Engine API-enabled project.
+Either sign up for a [free 60 day/$300 trial][gcetrial], or connect to your [GCE dashboard][gcedashboard].
+If needed, see our GCE [Create a Project][gcenewproject] documentation for further help.

 ## Step 4: Add credentials